-Powerful cyclone tears into India, Bangladesh, killing five
+Cyclone kills 14 in India, Bangladesh leaving trail of destruction

 “The cyclone surge coincided with the new moon high tides.
 It is devastation in the coastal belt,” he said.

-Additional reporting by Jatindra Dash in BHUBANESHWAR, Writing by Rupam Jain and Devjyot Ghoshal; Editing by Sanjeev Miglani, Nick Macfie and Alex Richardson
+Additional reporting by Jatindra Dash in BHUBANESHWAR, Writing by Rupam Jain and Devjyot Ghoshal; Editing by Sanjeev Miglani, Nick Macfie, Alex Richardson and Nick Zieminski